pcrov/JsonReader/readme.md

 This is a streaming pull parser - like [XMLReader](http://php.net/xmlreader), but for JSON.

-If you are not memory-limited you should be using [`json_decode()`](http://php.net/json_decode) as it is *significantly* faster than parsing with user-land PHP.

-It's when you are dealing with documents large enough that memory becomes an issue that you'll want a streaming parser - either a pull parser like this, or a SAX-style push parser.
+When you are dealing with documents large enough that memory becomes an issue that you'll want a streaming parser - either a pull parser like this, or a SAX-style push parser.
 For a good overview of the difference between push and pull parsers see [*XML reader models: SAX versus XML pull parser*](http://www.firstobject.com/xml-reader-sax-vs-xml-pull-parser.htm) - the article focuses on XML but the same concepts apply.